-The flight control units located in the flight deck of all helicopters are very nearly the same.
+The flight control units located in the flight deck of most helicopters are generally similar.
 All helicopters have either one or two of each of the following: collective pitch control, throttle grip, cyclic pitch control, and directional control pedals.
-[Figure 1] Basically, these units do the same things, regardless of the type of helicopter on which they are installed; however, the operation of the control system varies greatly by helicopter model.
+[Figure 1]

 Rigging the helicopter coordinates the movements of the flight controls and establishes the relationship between the main rotor and its controls, and between the tail rotor and its controls.
-Rigging is not a difficult job, but it requires great precision and attention to detail.
+Although rigging procedures are straightforward, they require great precision and attention to detail.
 Strict adherence to rigging procedures described in the manufacturer’s maintenance manuals and service instructions is a must.
 Adjustments, clearances, and tolerances must be exact.

 Rigging of the various flight control systems can be broken down into the following three major steps:

-- Placing the control system in a specific position— holding it in position with pins, clamps, or jigs, then adjusting the various linkages to fit the immobilized control component.
+- Placing the control system in a specific position—holding it in position with pins, clamps, or jigs, and then adjusting the various linkages to fit the immobilized control component.

 - Placing the control surfaces in a specific reference position—using a rigging jig, a precision bubble protractor, or a spirit level to check the angular difference between the control surface and some fixed surface on the aircraft.
 [Figure 2]